 The meshing capabilities of the Open-Mesh routers allow you to simply plug in another unit in to a power outlet and it will connect to the other units creating a much larger coverage area and reaching even more customers.

 I have created a more in-depth page on the CloudTrax system and meshing capabilities here.

 Are You Ready To Start a WiFi Hotspot Business?

 Do you Think You Can Start a WiFi Business?

 Open-Mesh have just created a new product, the MR900, a high-performance router designed for high-usage areas and installations.
 It supports the common 2.4Ghz range and the less congested 5Ghz range to give optimum performance and speed, up to 900Mbps.

 Just like the OM2P routers, the MAC address only needs to be added to your Cloudtrax dashboard and the network/hotspot is up and running.
 It can also be added to existing networks and will mesh with OM2 routers.

 - Backwards Compatible with OM2P

 I have not tested this unit yet but taking into account the performance of other Open-Mesh equipment I expect it should be very good.
-It is more expensive that the OM2P routers but it is a much more powerful router and can support more users, the 5Ghz support is a big advantage as 5Ghz is being incorporated into more devices such as laptops and smartphones.
+It is more expensive than the OM2P routers but is much more powerful and can support more users.
+The 5Ghz support is a big advantage as 5Ghz is being incorporated into more devices such as laptops and smartphones.